 How are those scores determined?
 Remember a surfer can receive between a 0.25 and 10.0 for each wave.
 Each judge determines how well the surfer performed on that wave.
 There are guidelines on how to score them, but as with everything in life the guidelines are subjective.
 More about this in a second.
 Scores are made up of 6 criteria;

-To receive the best possible score, a surfer has to blend a good combination of all six criteria.
+To receive the best possible score, a surfer has to blend a good combination of the three criteria.
+Each criteria is worth as specific number of points: Length of Ride is 2 points, Style and Control is 4 points, and Tricks and Technique is 4 points.
 For example, style and control is very subjective, but each judge scores consistently throughout a competition based on their interpretation of style and control.
 Typically, the judges are competition surfers, so they know what the tricks are and their degree of difficulty, this is less subjective.
 Length of ride is purely objective, did the surfer stay on the wave until the end, and did they fall off?
 This isn’t the olympics and we don’t have instant replay, so don’t get upset with the judges.
 They are doing their best and are consistently fair.
 After 10 years of being part of SLSA, as a surfer, a judge, and in other roles, judging has always been the most consistent part of a SLSA competition.

 So what actually happens?
 You hang out in the spectator stands with the other surfers and spectators, dance and talk.
 Pay attention for your heat to be called to the beach.
 The marshal will give you some instructions.
 The marshal is your boss, numero uno, head honcho.
 What they say to you goes.
 Anything competition related, questions, issues, problems, concerns are to be relayed to the marshal, preferably in IM.
 They will tell you when to get ready, referring to you by your colored rashie.
 “Red, get ready.”
 You move yourself into position and wait.
 Be careful not to get in front of the wave.
 You DO NOT want to get swept up by the wave before your turn.
 Stay behind the buoy, that is what it is there for.
 So how do you know when it is your turn?
 Again the marshal tells you when it is clear and the judges are ready for you to surf by saying, “Blue, take your wave.”
 Take your wave are the magic words.